splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ## Configure index destinations for Splunk

 Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
 This step is optional to allow customization of index destinations.

-* Download the latest context.csv file to a directory ``/opt/sc4s/default/``
+* Create a directory (e.g. ``/opt/sc4s/default/`` ).
+Make sure the local directory references in the unit file above (the ``-v`` arguments) match the directory you created above.
+From this directory, execute the following to download the latest index context file:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv